KnowledgeCaptureAndDiscovery/DataNarratives/polymer/feedback-app/README.md

 ## Installing dependencies

-There are two types of dependencies that need to be installed.
+While building for the first time, there are two types of dependencies that need to be installed.

 Install the Polymer front-end related dependencies with